thabataganga/performance_api/README.md

-# API Performance Testing for Digital Identities
+# API Performance Testing for Self-Sovereign Identity (SSI) Digital Identities

 This repository contains the scripts and results of the performance tests conducted as part of the master's project on the use of self-sovereign digital identities supported by blockchain.